-Pandurii briefly pushed for a second, with Pereira coming close again in the first half.
-Although the visitors bossed the majority of proceedings, they were continually thwarted by a rigid back line and substitute goalkeeper Pedro Mingote.
+Pandurii briefly pushed for a second, with Pereira coming close again in the first half, but although the visitors bossed the majority of proceedings they were continually thwarted by a rigid rearguard and substitute goalkeeper Pedro Mingote.

-However, just as la Viola looked destined for a shock defeat against a side with only one point from its opening three matches, the game was turned on its head.
+However, just as la Viola looked destined for a shock defeat against a side with only one point from their opening three matches, the game was turned on its head.

 Juan Cuadrado, who had earlier spurned excellent chances for an equaliser, raced away down the right and fizzed in a cross allowing Ryder Matos to tap home from close range.
 Matos then thought he had stolen all three points, only for a dubious offside call to rob him of a second.